-It is good practice to anchor the Leisure Lodge to the ground.
-Some insurance companies require that Leisure Lodges are anchored and specify minimum requirements.
+It is good practice to anchor the RPH to the ground.
+Some insurance companies require they are anchored and specify minimum requirements.

-The anchor points are rated at 10kN in tension.
-The ground anchors should be capable of withstanding a minimum of 10kN.
-See Fig 2 for illustration of anchor points.
-Swift Leisure Lodges have specific holding down points, which are located approximately 1m from the ends of the main longitudinal chassis member at each corner (see Fig. 2).
-These anchors should not be over-tightened, which can stress the chassis.
-It is important to note that both the chain and turnbuckles should be suitably rated.
+The anchor points on the chassis are rated at 10kN in tension therefore the ground anchors should also be capable of withstanding the same.

+The chassis' used for Swift RPHs have specific holding down points located approximately 1000mm (+/-200mm) from the ends of the main longitudinal chassis member at each corner (see Fig. 2).

+© CAUTION: These anchors should not be over-tightened as they can stress the chassis.

+1 Note: It is important to note that both the chain and turnbuckles should be suitably rated.

-Swift recommends that the person responsible for the ground installation provides anchorage points to prevent the Leisure Lodge from overturning if local climatic conditions result in wind velocities in excess of 48m/s (173km/h) being experienced.
-Each ground anchor should be capable of resisting 10kN in tension.
+Swift recommends that the person responsible for the ground installation provides anchorage points to prevent the RPH from overturning if local climatic conditions result in wind velocities in excess of 48m/s (173km/h) being experienced.

+Note: Each ground anchor should be capable of resisting 10kN in tension.